 Purpose of Research Study:

-The proposed study aims to address the gap in understanding how to effectively ensure the quality and reliability of Artificial Intelligence (AI)-enabled software.
+This study aims to address the gap in understanding how to effectively ensure the quality and reliability of Artificial Intelligence (AI)-enabled software.
 In simple terms, we want to find better ways to test and evaluate AI technologies so that they perform consistently, safely, and accurately for users without causing any harm or unintended consequences.
 This is important as AI software becomes more integrated into our daily lives, impacting various industrial and personal decision-making processes.

 While there have been significant advancements in quality assurance (QA) for traditional software systems, research on QA for AI software has not kept up at the same pace.
 Traditional software QA techniques and practices might not be fully applicable or adequate for AI software, as AI software often involve complex algorithms, learning processes, and dynamic behaviors that differ from that in classic software.
 Therefore, the proposed study seeks to develop and enhance our understanding of quality assurance methods specifically tailored for AI software, with a focus on identifying and promoting best practices within the industry, ensuring optimal performance and safety in real-world applications.